Gemini is a member of the Zodiac. To find the Twins, look for the bright stars Castor and Pollux.

 You might also be interested in:

-Below the stars of Hydra, the sea serpent and Scorpius, the scorpion, you can find Centaurus.
-Centaurus is a half-man, half-horse creature.
-He faces east holding a lance which he is using to defend himself...more
+Below the stars of Hydra, the sea serpent, and Scorpius, the scorpion, you can find the half-man, half-horse creature, Centaurus.
+He faces east holding a lance-like pole which he is using to kill Lupus,...more

 Many different constellations fill the evening sky in the northern hemisphere.
 Depending on your location and the season, different constellations can be seen.
 Northern circumpolar constellations can be...more